 Make the frosting

 - Gradually beat in confectioners’ sugar and 2-3 tablespoons of heavy cream until the frosting reaches a spreadable consistency.
-Spread over the cooled cake and refrigerate for 30 minutes before serving.
+Spread over the cooled cake.

 Make ahead tip